IT527/CS22S027-DL-Assignment-1/README.md

 `git clone https://github.com/IT527/CS22S027-DL-Assignment-1.git`
 </br>
 </br>
-Alternatively, you can download the entire repository as a zip file from the Download ZIP option provided by github.
+Alternatively, you can download the entire repository as a .zip file from the Download ZIP option provided by github.

 ### Usage